youqueue/YouQueue/README.md

 2. User can search for songs
 3. User can add songs to the queue
 4. User can upvote/downvote songs to move them around the queue
-5. User can vote to remove a song

 ### User Stories (Optional)
 1. Host can manually adjust the voting threshold needed to remove a song